Edvan-Jr/fila-aws-sqs/README.md

  -DartifactId=myapp
  ```

- Depois, colocar a dependência AWS SDK For Java no pom.xml:
+ E colocar a dependência AWS SDK For Java no pom.xml:

  ```
 <dependency>